-- i.
+i.
 The MCP shall ensure coverage for organ transplants and related services in accordance with OAC rule 5160-2-07.1.
 Coverage for all organ transplant services, except kidney transplants, is contingent upon review and recommendation by the "Ohio Solid Organ Transplant Consortium" based on criteria established by Ohio organ transplant surgeons and authorization from the ODM prior authorization unit.
-Reimbursement for bone marrow transplant and hematopoietic stem cell transplant services, as defined in OAC rule 3701:84-01, is contingent upon review and recommendation by the "Ohio Hematopoietic Stem Cell Transplant Consortium" based on criteria established by Ohio experts in the field of bone marrow transplant and authorization from the ODM prior experts in the field of bone marrow transplant and authorization from the ODM prior authorization for these transplant services, the approval criteria shall be limited to confirming the member has been recommended to and approved for a transplant by either consortium and authorized by ODM.
-In accordance with OAC rule 5160-2-03, all services related to covered organ donations are covered for the donor recipient when the member is Medicaid eligible. - ii.
-Prior Authorizations for Transplant Evaluations (Pre-Transplants).
-The MCP is prohibited from requiring prior authorization that may create a barrier to accessing the
+Reimbursement for bone marrow transplant and hematopoietic stem cell transplant services, as defined in OAC rule 3701:84-01, is contingent upon review and recommendation by the "Ohio Hematopoietic Stem Cell Transplant Consortium" based on criteria established by Ohio experts in the field of bone marrow transplant and authorization from the ODM prior authorization unit.
+While the MCP may require prior authorization for these transplant services, the approval criteria shall be limited to confirming the member has been recommended to and approved for a transplant by either consortium and authorized by ODM.
+In accordance with OAC rule 5160-2-03, all services related to covered organ donations are covered for the donor recipient when the member is Medicaid eligible.